o0-RbR-0o/dartsnake-mod/README.md

 Dartsnake-mod
 ==============

-Dartsnake-mod (Project will later be called "Raumffisch") is a fork of Dartsnake by Nane Kratzke.
+Dartsnake-mod (Project will be called "Raumffisch" in future) is a fork of Dartsnake by Nane Kratzke.
 It will feature a new game concept as well as some other game elements as part of a semester project for the class "Webtechnologien" at the Fachhochschule Lübeck.